British railway brake van: Pre-British Rail

-Each railway produced its own design of brake van, and there was considerable variety.
+Each railway produced its own designs of brake vans, and there was a considerable variety.
+Even individual companies usually used multiple designs.
 Generally, brake vans were kept within the owning railway, and when a goods train passed from one railway to another with the locomotive being changed at the exchange point, the brake van would be changed as well.
 From 1942, wartime conditions ended this practice, and brake vans were pooled; consequently, the Railway Clearing House designed a British Standard Brake Van, to be used by all the railways.
 Four were built by the LMS in 1943, which kept the first one for themselves and supplied one to each of the other three companies.
 The GWR, LMS and SR did not adopt this, and continued with their own designs.